Nussev/NYC_Accidents_Analysis/README.md

 4. Compare the % of total accidents by month.
 5. Break down the frequency by day of week and hour of day.
 When do accidents occur most frequently?

+## Results
+I used MS SQL Server initially to get a general idea of the data, as well as to see what are some of the leading results in certain columns.
+1. Total Accidents by Year

+2.